 Just as importantly, the 50mm height increase gives us the room to fit the 285/70R17 BFGoodrich All-Terrain KO2s in the guards.
 The BFGs, wrapped around Fuel Wheels in the matte black milled Assault flavour, provide the Everest with plenty of traction and kept me moving along quite happily in the sloppier trails.

-Exhaust wise I’ve got a full three-inch stainless-steel setup from the team up at Beaudesert Exhausts.
+Exhaust wise I’ve got a full two and three-quarter-inch stainless-steel setup from the team up at Beaudesert Exhausts.
 It fits perfectly and gives the Everest a decent note, growling up and down the trails and tracks.
 As a testament to the research and development that Beaudesert Exhausts puts into the kit, there wasn’t a peep of drone out of the system while we were on transport stages, racking up the big kilometres on the blacktop.

 Out the back of the Everest is where the magic really happens.
 There’s a Fourby Fitouts drawer system behind the back seat that lets me keep everything where it should be, and yet still offers easy access to those bits of kit not needed so often.
 For example, there’s a 20-litre water tank built into the drawer system, which you wouldn’t know was there if you weren’t told, and a lock-up soft shelf up top allows you to use the space between the drawer top and roof for your soft gear.
 Then, of course, there’s the 40-litre Engel MT-V fridge keeping the food and beverages cold.
 As you can imagine, the Engel is incredibly efficient in its power usage thanks to its Sawafuji compressor cycling as needed.
 Something that really impressed me was that the drawer system also has a chopping board that fits perfectly in the open drawer, to give you a solid, stable table for making lunches on.